ml5js/Intro-ML-Arts-IMA-F24/07-llms/README.md

 - 💬 ChatBot Conversations with Llama via Replicate.
 This follows the specification in the [Llama 3 Model Card](https://www.llama.com/docs/model-cards-and-prompt-formats/meta-llama-3/).

 ### Ollama

+_These examples require working with p5.js locally on your computer and outside of the web editor.
+Some resources for doing so can be found in [my workflow video series](https://thecodingtrain.com/tracks/2018-workflow)._

 - 🦙 [Ollama: Run LLMs locally](https://ollama.ai/)
 - 💻 [Ollama with JavaScript](https://github.com/Programming-from-A-to-Z/Ollama-Examples)